Professional learning community (PLC)

 Action Orientation: Learning by Doing

-Members of PLCs are action oriented: They move quickly to turn aspirations into actions and visions into reality.
+Members of PLCs are action oriented: they move quickly to turn aspirations into action and visions into reality.
 They understand that the most powerful learning always occurs in a context of taking action, and they value engagement and experience as the most effective teachers.
+Henry Mintzberg’s (2005) observation about training leaders applies here: deep learning requires experience, which requires taking action.
+It “is as much about doing in order to think as thinking in order to do” (p.
+10).
 In fact, the very reason that teachers work together in teams and engage in collective inquiry is to serve as catalysts for action.

 A Commitment to Continuous Improvement